ypyl/ypyl.github.io/Blog/2023-06-29-Creating-Blog-Using-Blazor.md

 ## How to create blazor wasm solution

+To create a Blazor app, you can start by running the following command `dotnet new blazorwasm`.
+This command will generate a new Blazor application.

+To create a project that generates HTML code from Markdown, you can use `dotnet new console` command.
+After creating the console project, you can follow the instructions provided in the [Source Generators article](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to implement the necessary functionality.

+Both of these projects can be combined in a single solution, allowing you to have a Blazor app alongside the project that generates HTML code from Markdown.

 ## Why source generator feature as it still doesn't generate separate pages for each blog post

 # SourceGenerator